danthedaniel/danthedaniel.github.io/content/posts/easy-come-easy-go.md

 I'd made a contingency plan.
 You can tell your broker to automatically sell an asset if the price goes below a certain point.
 I set it so I would get back my initial investment.
 Honestly, I don't recall being more than mildly bummed.
 I'd gotten out what I put in and had fun in the process.

 I can now say I know what it feel like to make over $1,000 per hour.
 It's good!
 But that old hedonic treadmill is a bitch.
 It's been about 4 years since those days and they don't stick out nearly as well as my bike trips in the Sierra Nevadas or the meals with friends tucked into a cabin.
 Those experiences still come from a place of wealth and privilege, but the $80 per hour kind.

-All that is to say, when someone rips off their employees so they can earn just a little more money for themself they don't know where they are on the treadmill.
-They've passed peak happiness long ago.